- Residential Solar

 Learn more about Solar Rebates in South Australia.

-Apart from the Australian Federal Government’s STC incentive, there are currently no state-specific incentives to help with the upfront costs of installing solar or batteries in Tasmania.
+Apart from the Australian Federal Government’s STC incentive, there are currently no state-specific rebates to help with the upfront costs of installing solar in Tasmania.

 Learn more about Solar Rebates in Victoria.